MCMC Parameter Fitting

 Basic Setup

-Setting up Observational Data
+Setting up Data and the Fitter

 import numpy as np